 Whilst promoting diversity on stage is a given, Sisters Grimm is also passionate about seeing diversity in their audiences, not only ethnic but also economic.

-Sisters Grimm run social impact and outreach programmes alongside their shows, a self-funded initiative, offering tickets, workshops and insights into the creative process, introducing new career paths and raising aspirations, with almost 6000 beneficiaries to date.
+Pietra manages the social impact and outreach programmes Sisters Grimm run alongside their shows, offering tickets, workshops and insights into the creative process, introducing new career paths and raising aspirations, with over 7000 beneficiaries to date.

 • 2016 INALA a Zulu Ballet was nominated for a Grammy for Best World Music Album.